Updated Nov 6th 2019

 b.
 On the AdultPerson say statement select add detail and add duration from the drop down and select a time value from the list to set how long the text will be visible on the scene.

-12. Run your world to test that the time the RobotAlien takes to descend into the scene feels good and the time the text appears on the screen is long enough to read:
+16. Run your world to test the amount of time needed for the RobotAlien to descend into the scene and the length of time needed to read the text that appears on the screen:

 a.
 Continue to change if needed and Run to test until you are happy.

 To make the AlienRobot more energetic for the next step you will animate parts of the alien to give it more character.
-For the following steps, you may wish to refer to the image above, or use your own ideas.
-You may wish to watch the Videos or check the Quick Reference Guides for the How To: Manipulating SubJoints (Object Parts).
+For the following steps, you may to refer to the image above, or use your own ideas.
+You may wish to watch the Manipulating SubJoints How To video or check the corresponding Quick Reference Guide.

 a.
 Select the BackLeftKnee using the object select menu first selecting the AlienRobot and then using the side arrow to navigate to the joint.